 Getting a Job After Rehab: How Long Should You Wait?

-The first and primary consideration should always be your physical, mental and emotional well-being – with financial considerations a very close second.
+The primary consideration before getting a job after rehab should always be your physical, mental and emotional well-being – with financial considerations a very close second.
 If you’re not healthy, you cannot work.

 Taking on a new job can be stressful, and there can be relapse triggers involved – people, places or things that can negatively impact your recovery.
 It is important to discuss all of these considerations with your caseworker or therapist before discharge from any rehabilitation facility.